kkwxnn/Self_Balancing/README.md

 ### **1. Config**
-The folder contains a parameter file that defines the properties of the model.
+The directory that contains a parameter file that defines the properties of the model.
 You can adjust the values in the parameter file and observe how the self-balancing model behaves.
 - **kinematics_parameters.yaml**

   The parameters file contains the position and orientation of the coordinated frame in the model, describing the pose of the links in the model.
 In the default of this package, I have defined the kinematic parameter values of the model, referring to the model’s frame in SOLIDWORKS.